newtfire/textAnalysis-Hub/python-nlp-exercise1.md

 ```
 These should now run successfully, and you'll see spacy installing.

 ## Write some Python code to do the following:
-* Open and read your text file drawn from your project
+* Open and read your text file.
 * Check to make sure your Pycharm configuration is working (Pycharm will help with this as you press the green arrow to run your code)
 * Convert the document to a string
 * Review operations you can do on strings from the Introduction to Python tutorial you just completed and practice a little with printing interesting things.